 Affinity, intimacy, love, connection, bond, togetherness.

-- Is there a certain feeling you want to cause with these images?
+- Is there a certain feeling you want to create with these images?

 In my opinion, this is the most important thing.
 To have a good relationship with someone, or with many people, is what gets us through our difficult times.
 It is for these kind of pictures to appear frivolous, even ‘cheesy’, but I think they’re important, so I take them seriously, and work hard at making them.

 Remember, it is not only the gesture that we are talking about which makes a picture, but also the other visual elements - light, line, composition, tone which contribute to conveying the narrative or feeling.